benvacha/mrkdwn/README.md

 ```

 ### Table
 Tables must have preceeding and proceeding `|`.
-Column text lenghts do not need to be equal between columns or rows.
+Column text lengths do not need to be equal between columns or rows.
 ##### mrkdwn
 ```
 | Header One | Header Two |